 and helping or attempting to help another person commit an act of academic

-appropriate academic dean or Vice President for Student Affairs, and requesting
+notifying the appropriate academic dean or Vice President for Student Affairs,

-earned a Master’s degree or higher graduate degree and wish to obtain an MPH
+who have earned a Master’s degree or higher graduate degree and wish to obtain

-will be required to complete all the requirements of the MPH Program.
-For a
+an MPH will be required to complete all the requirements of the MPH Program.

 residency is required.
 Coursework counted in the fulfillment of any other UNF